hapax/hapax.github.io/assets/alien-maths.md

 the operating system from the IO.
-I think this can take us only so far, since apart from any claims of phenomenological incommensurability, operating systems are underdetermined by what you do with them; you can solve the same problem in different ways.
+I think this can take us only so far, since apart from any claims of phenomenological incommensurability, operating systems are underdetermined by what you do with them; solutions to biological problems are non-unique.
-There is more than one way to skin a bat!
+Put differently, there is more than one way to skin a bat!

 A Nagelian would argue that even if we rationally understand the operating system, that does not render the experience commensurable.